conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 [How to configure the client > Gateway connection with SASL.](/gateway/configuration/client-authentication/#sasl_plaintext)

-:::warning DELEGATED & NON-DELEGATED MODES
+:::warning KAFKA_MANAGED & GATEWAY_MANAGED MODES
 With Conduktor Gateway, you can decide **where you'd like the client authentication & authorization to be made**.
 This means that you can either:
 - **Delegate them to the backing Kafka cluster** ([Delegated SASL Authentication](#delegated-sasl-authentication)) - Gateway forwards the clients credentials to the Kafka cluster to authenticate them and retrieve their ACLs
 - **Handle them with Gateway** (using the supported [Clients Authentication Methods](#client-authentication-methods)) - Gateway authenticates the clients and manages their ACLs